What Is Workers’ Compensation?

 What Benefits Are Available Through Workers’ Compensation?

 If you were hurt in an accident on the job, your injuries and associated expenses may be covered by workers’ compensation.
 Call our injury compensation law firm to find out if you could be eligible to claim financial benefits.
+No matter how “safe” a job might seem, people can still get hurt on the job.

 - Medical treatment, including reimbursement for mileage to visit the doctor or pick up prescriptions